How to Be a Successful Virtual Mentor in a Remote Workplace

 3. Tell me a little bit about your experience with [state your goal/mentoring topic area here].

-Is the mentor a relative newbie in the area on which you want to focus your relationship?
-Or are they a master practitioner with years of experience?
 While many people may think they must have the master expert as their mentor, you may find that a relative newbie is a good fit for you if you are also just starting to learn about a topic yourself.

 You want to find someone who can recall what it was like to be in your shoes and who can help you trek along your learning path.
-And consider this: If they walked that path recently, they may provide some good advice that the expert has forgotten.
+And consider this: If they walked that path recently, they might provide some good advice that the expert has forgotten.

-4. What was your biggest a-ha moment when you were learning about [state your goal/mentoring topic area here]?
+4. What was your biggest aha moment when you were learning about [state your goal/mentoring topic area here]?

 This question allows you to discover what excited this person about the topic at hand and what their learning journey was like.
-Their a-ha moment may also be a great learning moment for you and become a great point at which you and your mentor can start a profound conversation.
+Their aha moment may also be a great learning moment for you and become a great point at which you and your mentor can start a profound conversation.

 Questions mentors can ask

 Mentees aren’t the only ones who should be asking questions.
 Mentees may be leading the relationship, but mentors aren’t just sounding boards.
-Here are some excellent questions that will help keep mentees’ learning on track:
+Here are some excellent questions that will help keep mentees’ learning on track.

 1. Why do you want to learn about [state your goal/mentoring topic area here]?